top of page

 Two Springs of Dill Weed

 The crown or head of the dill plant is the flowering portion and is placed in many pickle recipe.
 The seeds develop on the head after it has flowered and have a potent dill flavor.
 The seeds are great for many pickling recipes and take up less room than the head.
 If you buy dill seeds at the grocery store they are almost 4 dollars per ounce.
-I, Marie, love using dill seeds in my pickled asparagus and bread and butter pickles.
+I love using dill seeds in my pickled asparagus and bread and butter pickles.
 But, I can in bulk and the price was impressive so I started growing and harvesting dill seed myself.

 Dill heads that are not ready to harvest.